 You can write queries to filter features and table records to create a subset that you can then select, identify, analyze, or draw.
-Queries are composed of one or more queries written in standard Structured Query Language (SQL) syntax.
-As an alternative to writing SQL syntax, you can optionally use the Clause mode of the query builder to interactively build queries from menu choices.
+Queries are composed of one or more clauses written in standard Structured Query Language (SQL) syntax.
+As an alternative to writing SQL syntax, you can optionally use the query builder to interactively build queries from menu choices.

 See the Definition query topic for specific instructions on building clauses for definition queries of a layer or table.